top of page

 The Challenges of Hydrating Low Porosity Natural Hair

 Hydrating low porosity natural hair presents unique challenges.
 The tightly packed cuticle layer resists moisture penetration, leading to dryness, brittleness, and product buildup.
 Overcoming these challenges requires a tailored approach that focuses on opening the cuticle and using lightweight, water-based products.
-Many people with low porosity hair find that heavy oils and butters simply sit on top of their hair, weighing it down and causing buildup.
+Many of us with low porosity hair find that heavy oils and butters simply sit on top of our hair, weighing it down and causing buildup.
 The key is to find products that can effectively penetrate the hair shaft and provide long-lasting hydration.

 Product Buildup and How to Avoid It